As long as Donald Trump is US President, which will be at least through 2020, it may not even be necessary to do any more economic analysis.

 What Trump’s corporate welfare cronyism means for the United States

-First, let me state very definitively that "tax-funded corporate welfare” is the same thing as American corporate “socialism.”
+First, let me state very definitively that "tax-funded corporate welfare” is the same thing that the right wing disparagingly calls “corporate socialism.”
+Here in lies the blatant hypocrisy.

 Think of it this way: If America were a socialist nation, we would be using most of our tax dollars to create and sustain "government-provided goods and services" to the masses.

-In America, because our laws are ultimately written to promote “private sector success” - and since we believe we are a God-annointed capitalist global leader, we are now fostering the deeper replacement of any “government" part of our economy with "corporate" - by simply funneling more and more of our tax dollars to support the big lobby money controlled “big corporate” provision of goods and services.
+In America, because our laws are written to promote “private sector success” - and since we believe we are THE God-annointed capitalist global leader, we are now replacing the “government" part of our economy with "corporate" - by simply funneling more and more of our tax dollars to support the big lobby money controlled “corporate” provision of goods and services.

 Confused?
 Answer this question: Name one government-run food provider or government-run health care provider (other than the VA) that receives even small amounts of tax dollars for the direct provision of safety net good or services?